 Should I break my teaching contract for a new position?

-Ideally you’ll wait until the end of the school year.
-But we all know that sometimes life happens, and sometimes teachers need to break teaching contracts for a variety of reasons (whether over health concerns, personal reasons, or for a new career).
-I’ve created this blog to help you understand what you need to know about breaking a teaching contract.
+Sometimes teachers need to break teaching contracts for a variety of reasons (whether over health concerns, personal reasons, or for a new career).
+We’ve created this blog to help you understand what you need to know about breaking a teaching contract.

 Will I take a pay cut if I leave teaching?

-If you’ve only been teaching for a few years, it’s more likely you’ll take a pay increase.
-85% of early-career teachers in The Teacher Career Coach Course see an immediate pay increase in their new position.
-However, the longer you’ve been in education, the more strategic you’ll need to be in order to get higher paying salaries.
+You can take a pay increase, but you will need to be very strategic in your search.
+We surveyed over 600 former teachers who used The Teacher Career Coach Course, and 85% of them reported an immediate pay increase or similar in their new position.
+However, the longer you’ve been in education, the more strategic you’ll need to be in order to get higher paying salaries ($85,000+).
 These positions are naturally more competitive and you’ll need to build more skillsets to land them.
 This doesn’t mean going back to school – but learning specific technology programs, training adults, and taking on more leadership responsibilities can help you leverage your experience.

 If you have a higher salary and need out ASAP, you may need to weigh the pros and cons of whether or not a pay cut is a non-negotiable for you as you work towards a new path.
 Also, please don’t disregard the potential for career growth which often happens at a much faster pace outside of teaching.
-You may want to read this blog about teacher salary and/or listen to this interview with a former teacher who makes well over six-figures and the path she took to get there.
+You may want to read this blog about teacher salary for more insight as well.

 Where can I find resume help?